Larsg7/jaogll/README.md

 ## Usage

-To compile your program run `g++ source-files -lSDL2 -lGL -lGLEW -ljaogll`.
+Compile your program with `-lSDL2 -lGL -lGLEW -ljaogll`.
 Documentation is in the works (a bit...maybe).

 ## Acknowledgements